carpentries-incubator/managing-computational-projects/_episodes/01-introduction.md

 >
 {: .callout}

+## Collaboration and aims

+This course was initiated and mainly maintained by the Data Science for Biomedical Scientist.
+Large contribution were made by the OLS community, during book sprint events as well as asynchronous work.

+Pulling together existing training materials, infrastructure support and domain expertise from [The Turing Way](https://the-turing-way.netlify.app/), [The Carpentries](https://carpentries.org/), [Open Life Science](https://openlifesci.org/) and the [Turing ‘omics interest group](https://www.turing.ac.uk/research/interest-groups/omics-data-generation-and-analysis-group), we will design and deliver a resource that is accessible and comprehensible for the biomedical and wet-lab biology researchers.

+This project will build on two main focus areas of the Turing Institute's [AI for Science and Government](https://www.turing.ac.uk/research/asg) research programmes: good data science practice; and effective communication to stakeholders.
+In building this project, we will integrate the [Tools, practices and systems](https://www.turing.ac.uk/work-turing/tools-practices-and-systems-open-leadership-team-call-volunteering) (TPS) Research Programme’s core values: build trustworthy systems; embed transparent reporting practices; promote inclusive interoperable design; maintain ethical integrity and encourage respectful co-creation.

-## Funding and Collaboration
+## Funding

 Data Science for Biomedical Scientists is funded by [The Alan Turing Institute](https://www.turing.ac.uk)'s [AI for Science and Government](https://www.turing.ac.uk/research/asg) (ASG) Research Programme.
 It is an extension of [The Crick-Turing Biomedical Data Science Awards](https://www.turing.ac.uk/research/research-projects/crick-turing-biomedical-data-science-awards) that strongly indicated an urgent need to provide introductory resources for data science in bioscience researchers.
 This project extension will leverage strategic engagement between Turing's data science community and Crick's biosciences communities.

-Pulling together existing training materials, infrastructure support and domain expertise from [The Turing Way](https://the-turing-way.netlify.app/), [The Carpentries](https://carpentries.org/), [Open Life Science](https://openlifesci.org/) and the [Turing ‘omics interest group](https://www.turing.ac.uk/research/interest-groups/omics-data-generation-and-analysis-group), we will design and deliver a resource that is accessible and comprehensible for the biomedical and wet-lab biology researchers.

-This project will build on two main focus areas of the Turing Institute's [AI for Science and Government](https://www.turing.ac.uk/research/asg) research programmes: good data science practice; and effective communication to stakeholders.
-In building this project, we will integrate the [Tools, practices and systems](https://www.turing.ac.uk/work-turing/tools-practices-and-systems-open-leadership-team-call-volunteering) (TPS) Research Programme’s core values: build trustworthy systems; embed transparent reporting practices; promote inclusive interoperable design; maintain ethical integrity and encourage respectful co-creation.
+Julien Colomb was funded by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) – Project number 327654276, [CRC1315](https://www.sfb1315.de), a "Collaborative Research Centre" in the domain of the neuroscience.

 ## License